Best Whale Watching Tours in Cabo San Lucas

 No, it’s illegal.
 Plus, they’re huge mammals and they’re unpredictable.
 They could accidentally hurt you when they move.

-However, you can swim with whale sharks in La Paz on a day tour from Cabo San Lucas.
+However, you can take a day tour to swim with whale sharks in La Paz from Cabo.

 They’re not actually whales, which are warm-blooded.
 Whale sharks are fish, which are cold-blooded.
 But they’re just as big as whales – and they’re very gentle.